Turbulence and transport in mirror geometries in the Large Plasma Device: Mirror-induced changes

 \subsection{Turbulence modification}

-The wavenumber-power relation in fig. \ref{fig:fluct-power_ky} shows decreased fluctuation power when a mirror configuration is introduced, but an increased mirror ratio had little effect.
+The wavenumber-power relation in fig. \ref{fig:fluct-power_ky} shows decreased fluctuation power when a mirror configuration is introduced.
+However, there is no discernible trend when the mirror ratio is increased further.
+The exponential nature of the curve also remains unchanged.
 The greatest decrease in fluctuation power occurred in low and high $k_y$'s, around $10$ and $70$ rad/m.
-The shape of the power-$k_y$ curves follow an exponential distribution, and is inconsistent with a 2d drift-wave turbulent cascade (Wakatani Hasegawa $k^-3$)\citep{Hasegawa-Wakatani}.
+The shape of the power-$k_y$ curves follow an exponential distribution, and is inconsistent with a 2d drift-wave turbulent cascade (Wakatani Hasegawa $k^{-3}$) \citep{Hasegawa-Wakatani}.
 The steep dropoff in fluctuation power with $k_y$ suggests that higher-wavenumber fluctuations do not have a significant effect on transport.

-Previous simulations in a flat field\citep{Friedman_simulation_2013} predicted frequency and wavenumber spectra that can be fit with many power laws or exponentials, but the data presented here (figs. \ref{fig:isat_fluct_power}, \ref{fig:bperp_fluct}, \ref{fig:fluct-power_ky}) appear to follow an exponential relationship within measurement variation.
+Previous simulations in a flat field \citep{Friedman_simulation_2013} predicted frequency and wavenumber spectra that can be fit with many power laws or exponentials, but the data presented here (figs. \ref{fig:isat_fluct_power}, \ref{fig:bperp_fluct}, \ref{fig:fluct-power_ky}) appear to follow an exponential relationship within measurement variation.

 Turbulence measurements can be directly compared to theoretical predictions and other devices, summarized by Liewer \citep{Liewer_measurements_1985}.
 For saturated drift wave turbulence, one expects the normalized fluctuation level $\tilde{n}/n \sim 1/\langle k_\perp \rangle L_n$, where $k_\perp$ is some typical wavenumber.
 The power-weighted $k_y$ (calculated from fig. \ref{fig:fluct-power_ky}) was approximately 15 rad/m, which is an order of magnitude too small to satisfy this relationship. $\tilde{n}/n$ scaling with $\rho_s / L_n$, however, is roughly consistent with drift wave turbulence level saturation: the latter is $\approx 3$ times larger.
 These comparisons suggest that the large, low frequency fluctuations ($\sim 3$ kHz, which had even smaller $k_y$) may have a drift wave turbulence component but are dominantly driven by other instabilities.
 No trend is seen in $\rho_s / L_n$ and $1/k_y L_n$ when mirror ratio was varied.